5 Easy Steps to Build a WordPress Website

 The Investment Needed to Build a WordPress Website

-When you start creating a website, there are a few hidden and not-so-hidden costs you must take into account.
-Here’s are a few of them:
+When you start creating a website, there are a few hidden and not-so-hidden costs you have to take into account.
+Here are a few of them:

 • Picking a WordPress-centric Web Hosting Plan.
-Prices start as low as $1.99 per month.
+Entry-level plans can start around $1.99 per month on the longest terms with current promos.

-As you can see, even the most basic website will cost you about $25 per year, and if you want more advanced features and functionalities, the cost will increase to about $100-500 per year.
+As you can see, even a basic website comes with some cost, and if you want more advanced features and functionality, the price will go up accordingly.

 This is your monetary investment.

-In terms of your time and effort, setting up a WordPress site can take you anywhere between one hour to two days, depending on your skill set and schedule.
-Thanks to the excellent tech available to us, the whole process is super easy and quick.
+In terms of time and effort, setting up a WordPress site can take anywhere from one hour to a couple of days, depending on your skill level, how much content you already have, and how polished you want the site to look at launch.

 Step 1: Pick a Domain Name